-A student is responsible for any additional fees such as long distance telephone charges, library fines, parking tickets, and lab breakage.
+A student is responsible for any additional fees such as library fines, parking tickets, and lab breakage.

-ROOM AND BOARD
+MAIN CAMPUS ROOM AND BOARD

 A 19-meal per week plan or a 10-meal per week plan is required for all students residing in the units or apartments.
-Villa students are required to have a 50-meal per semester plan; however, they have the option of increasing to the other plans.
+Villa students and commuter students have the option of a 50-meal per semester plan; however they may also increase the other plans.
 When the University is in session, three meals are available daily Monday through Friday.
 Brunch and evening meals are available Saturdays and Sundays.
-Commuter students may purchase any of the meal plans.